 Activity Update:

 Activity 1: TAS established a recurring quarterly discussion with Appeals’ Alternative Dispute Resolution (ADR) Office to find opportunities to promote the ADR programs, lower ADR participation barriers, and increase taxpayers’ awareness of ADR opportunities.
 To support these efforts, Systemic Advocacy has developed a draft addition to the Get Help/TAS Roadmap and formulated ideas for incorporating relevant language to assist Case Advocates.
 The ADR office has agreed to develop new mediator training.
 Both TAS Systemic Advocacy and the ADR office are collaboratively exploring the potential for a research study aimed at investigating possible expansion of the ADR program.
+This activity is being closed as completed.

-Closed Activity 3: N/A
+Activity 3: N/A

-Closed Activity 4: N/A
+Activity 4: N/A